 Knowing Your Strengths and Weaknesses

-To start this off, we need to discuss what in the Black Templar codex is good in 5th Edition.
+Hello everyone!
+Welcome to the first part of the Black Templars 101 guide.
+To start this off, we need to discuss what in the Space Marine codex is good in 9th Edition for the Black Templars.
 To do that, a pro and con examination is needed to get a better idea of what's in store for a BT player once they decide to start the army.
-There are several things to consider: special rules, units in the codex, points cost of units, and how the codex interacts with 5th Edition.
+There are several things to consider: special rules, units in the codex, points cost of units, and how the codex interacts with 9th Edition.
 All of these play a part in the strength of a codex.
-I'm not going to sit here and preach how great our 4th Edition codex is, because overall, it is underpowered.
-But that doesn't mean it cannot perform up to the standards of the newer 5th Edition codices.
-In fact, under the guidance of a skilled general, it can do quite well.
 There are several things in the codex that are good, and a few things that are not so good.
+We can address several of these issues with allied detachments, but I'll discuss those in another section.

 We'll start with notable good things about the Black Templars: